Complete characterization of $2$-near perfect numbers with exactly 2 prime factors: Introduction

 \begin{theorem} Let $n=2^kp^m$ be $2$-near perfect with $p$ an odd prime and $m\ge3$.
 Then $m=3$, $p=2^{k+1}-1$, and the omitted divisors are $p$ and $p^2$. \end{theorem}

-Note that Theorem \ref{full characterization theorem for m>=3} implies that there are infinitely many $2$-near perfect of the form $n=2^kp^m$ with $m\ge3$ if and only if there are infinitely many Mersenne primes.
-Since it is a standard conjecture that there are infinitely many Mersenne primes, the same conjecture should apply here.
+Note that Theorem \ref{full characterization theorem for m>=3} implies that there are infinitely many $2$-near perfect numbers of the form $n=2^kp^m$ with $m\ge3$ if and only if there are infinitely many Mersenne primes.
+Since it is widely conjectured that there are infinitely many Mersenne primes, the same should hold here.

+The results of this paper have been formally verified in the Lean 4 proof assistant using the Mathlib library; the formalization is available at \url{https://github.com/0xCUB3/Near-Perfect-Tester}.

+We adopt the following conventions throughout.
+All numbers are positive integers unless otherwise specified.
+The letter $p$ always denotes an odd prime, $j$ is the unique integer satisfying $2^j<p<2^{j+1}$, and $v_2$ denotes the $2$-adic valuation.

+The remainder of this paper is organized as follows.
+Section~\ref{sec:prelim} establishes foundational results, including properties of odd $2$-near perfect numbers and basic lemmas for numbers of the form $2^kp^m$.
+Section~\ref{sec:case1} considers Case I where $2^{k+1} \geq p^2+1$ and shows by contradiction that no $2$-near perfect numbers exist in this regime.
+Section~\ref{sec:case2} handles Case II where $2^{k+1} < p^2+1$, eliminating impossible divisor types and ultimately proving that $p = 2^{k+1}-1$, $m=3$, and the omitted divisors are $p$ and $p^2$.
+Section~\ref{sec:2deficient} extends our methods to $2$-deficient perfect numbers.
+Finally, Section~\ref{sec:future} presents computational results and discusses open problems.